oroinc/documentation/admin_guide/integrations/commerce_integration.rst

 OroCommerce customers are treated the same way as OroCRM Business customers.
 Their data and business transactions are displayed on the Account page, and their activities are added to the Account's activity list.

-Lifetime sales values metric will be calculated for OroCommerce customer based on orders placed.
+:term:`Lifetime Sales Value` metric will be calculated for OroCommerce customer based on orders placed.

 The following illustrates an example of an Account for Commerce customer.